LuMedeir/Minishell_42/README.md

 - `ctrl-C`, `ctrl-D`, and `ctrl-\` should behave like in bash.
 - Recreate the following **builtins**:
   - `echo` with option `-n`.
-  - `cd` with only a relative or absolute path.
+  - `cd` with only a relative or absolute path (we implemented the tilde shortcut "~").
   - `pwd` (no flags).
   - `export` (no flags).
   - `unset` (no flags).